-David Walls is a partner in the Energy practice and is responsible for power generation technology forecasting, technology-based strategy assessments, and new business opportunity studies in the energy industry.
+David Walls is a partner in the Energy, Sustainability, and Infrastructure segment and is responsible for power generation technology forecasting, technology-based strategy assessments, and new business opportunity studies in the energy industry.
 David manages the firm's efforts in emerging energy technologies and assists companies with innovation and growth strategies.
 He currently manages Guidehouse’s projects supporting the U.S. Department of Energy’s Smart Grid Programs.

 David has more than 30 years of experience in emerging energy technology and business strategy, and has expertise in strategy development, new business development, commercialization planning, technology and market assessment, project development, and operations.
 David works with energy companies, utilities, equipment suppliers, and government institutions in assessing power industry technologies, market opportunities, and developing strategies to pursue those opportunities.
 He has assisted several companies in developing smart grid business case studies, independent power subsidiaries, setting up energy services and distributed generation businesses, and he has helped companies with strategic partnerships, raising capital, and supported M&A transactions.

 Selected engagement experiences include leading teams assisting in:

 Leading a major project for the U.S. DOE Office Electricity to support the $4 billion Smart Grid Investment Grant and Smart Grid Demonstration programs.
 Guidehouse’s role involves developing the processes, approaches and analysis of the project build metrics, impact metrics, and overall benefits.
 This is a 5-year program involving approximately 140 major smart grid projects aimed at understanding the benefits and business case for smart grid investments.